wellsaid-labs/tts-evaluation/docs/VOICE_OVER_INVARIANTS.md

   increase data quality.
 - We start looking 50 or more milliseconds after a speech segment.
 This accounts for unvoiced speech sounds at the end of a word, like "s".
-- We look for audio segments that are untranscribable.
+- We look for audio segments that are not in between the syllables of a word.

 With regards to recording datasets, we ask voice-actors that their silences are quieter than -60 db.
 Ideally, they are more like -70 db or lower.

 ## Segmentation

-We segment audio based on speech segments.
-A speech segment starts and ends with a pause.
-Also, a speech segment starts and ends on a word delimiter.
-Keep in mind, that a speaker may sometimes blend words together, so we avoid segmenting at a word-level.
-The smallest segment we consider is 0.1 to 0.2 seconds.
-The smallest segment Google STT considers is 0.1 seconds.
+In normal speech, one typically finds many consecutive words being said with no pauses between them, and often the final sounds of one word blend smoothly or fuse with the initial sounds of the next word.
+For this reason, we segment speech on pauses as defined above.

+The smallest segment that we allow is 0.1 to 0.2 seconds, depending on the application.
+Google STT also has a similar constraint at 0.1 seconds.

+Keep in mind, most conventional TTS datasets segment speech based on word boundaries.
+Due to the intractability of that task as many as 1 out of 10 clips will end preemptively in these datasets.
+We have often referred to an audio clip ending early as "audio cutoff" or "word cutoff".

 ## Stops